Training unique problem solvers

 After touring the department, I quickly met so many students who were incredibly welcoming, along with faculty members who are skilled professors and researchers.
 I truly think the Duquesne physics department is a hidden gem, and I am so thankful for all they have done for me.

-Jacob Dulya Physics major, Minors in Computer Science and Mathematics
+Jacob Dulya BS Physics, Minors in Computer Science and Mathematics

 Take the next step